 Captcha is a way for website owners to tell if the traffic on their website is genuine.
-It helps to distinguish human traffic from fake traffic and, in some cases, protects the data from website crawlers or any other botting software.
+It helps to distinguish human traffic from fake traffic and, in some cases, protects the data from website crawlers or other botting software.

 There are many different types of Captcha you will or will not face while browsing the web.
-Most of these usually require to enter certain symbols seen on the screen; others require to select pictures or solve a puzzle.
-Google provides the most popular and most often seen Captcha as reCAPTCHA
+Most of these usually require to enter certain symbols seen on the screen, while others require to select pictures or solve a puzzle.
+Google provides the most popular and most often seen Captcha as reCAPTCHA.

 There are many ways to identify whether you are getting Captcha or not.
 Here are some common signs:

-- You are not getting back the requested content, or it comes partially.
+- You are not getting back the requested content, or it comes partial.

 - Your scraper/crawler returns a response with Captcha inside it.

 - Your requests are timing out.

 - Instead of 200 HTTP response codes, you are getting codes such as 40x, 50x, etc.

 You may face many forms of Captcha and a lot of combinations in your actions to trigger them.
 It all depends on your setup, but here are some general tips to avoid Captchas while using a proxy network:

 - If you are using a bot, try different endpoints or rotating ports for our service.

 Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:67.0) Gecko/20100101 Firefox/67.0

-- Avoid or never use direct links in your bots that are not publicly available on the website's page without looking into its source code.
+- Avoid or never use direct links in your bots that are not publicly available on the website page without looking at its source code.

-- If possible, sway your traffic by visiting and following paths provided by the website itself rather than asking for a certain link directly constantly.
+- If possible, sway your traffic by visiting and following paths provided by the website rather than asking for a certain link directly constantly.

-- Make sure that you limit your requests and not causing damage to the website itself.
-This will instantly trigger more safety features than your code or application is prepared to handle, such as Cloudflare shields, etc.
+- Make sure that you limit your requests and are not causing damage to the website.
+This will instantly trigger more safety features than your code or application is prepared to handle, like Cloudflare shields.

 - If possible, use a headless browser provided by such frameworks as Selenium.